“Foraging” Mt. Helix

 Avocado mashed potatoes are coming to a fish dish near you…if I’m cooking.

-Anything more, other then a few chives, takes away the purpose of the mixture; which is an avocado tasting mashed potato.
+Anything more, other than a few chives, takes away the purpose of the mixture; which is an avocado tasting mashed potato.
 Also note the room temperature potatoes.
-Hot avocado isn’t something I love and it causes a loss of vibrancy when over heated.
+Hot avocado isn’t something I love, and it causes a loss of vibrancy when overheated.
 Avocado can easily become something very expected and normal once you start adding ingredients.
 Using it as the mashed potato fat with no other flavors allows the avocado to come through the perfectly textured potato.
-Any more avocado and you get too close to guacamole As is the addition of lemon, garlic or chile.
+Any more avocado and you get too close to guacamole as is the addition of lemon, garlic or chile.

-This is achiote halibut/avocado mash/baby lotus chimichurri IMG_1206
+This is achiote grilled halibut/avocado mash/baby lotus chimichurri IMG_1206

 Passed Appetizers: